-Column Indexing is recommended in SQL table for the sake of better performance?
+Column Indexing is recommended in the SQL table for the sake of better performance?

-So far we have learned what is indexing and how indexed column improve the performance of the query.
-Now we need to see the the other side of the coin as well – I mean is column indexing recommended?
+So far we have learned what is indexing and how indexed column improves the performance of the query.
+Now we need to see the other side of the coin as well – I mean is column indexing recommended?

 There is no straight answer for this – it all depends on the needs and the way you operate your database table.
 As we have learned that the column indexing costs us additional writes and storage space, so if our application requires more insert/update operation, we might want to use tables without indexes, but if it requires more data retrieval operations, we should go for indexing table.

-Why SharePoint is limited to have 20 indexed column in a list?
+Why SharePoint is limited to have 20 indexed columns in a list?

-What are the SharePoint columns types are supported/unsupported for indexing?
+What are the SharePoint columns types that are supported/unsupported for indexing?

 SUPPORTED COLUMN TYPES